Michael Bear (civil engineer): As Alderman for Portsoken Ward

-Bear was the Alderman representing Portsoken Ward from 2006 to 2017.
-He resigned in 2017 and this led to the December 2017 Aldermanic bye election.
+Bear was the Alderman representing Portsoken ward from 2006 to 2017.
+He resigned in 2017 and this led to the December 2017 Aldermanic by-election.
 When it came to light that his successor, Prem Goyal, had printed about 1,000 leaflets using the corporations equipment, Bear made a formal complaint which led to the matter being considered by the standards sub-committee who accepted Goyal's apology as regards to the matter provided he underwent training and repaid the cost of the printing.

 As Lord Mayor

 As Lord Mayor, Bear played a promotional role for the Square Mile, and claimed a remit for the whole of the UK-wide financial and professional services industry.
 He was also ex-officio Chancellor of City University London during his Lord Mayoral term (2010–11).
 For example, Bear opened the trading session at the Tel Aviv Stock Exchange in July 2011.

 Bear was given an Award of Doctor of Science honoris causa by City University London in 2011.

 Bear was knighted in the 2012 New Year Honours for services to regeneration, charity and the City of London.

 Bear was appointed an Honorary Fellow (Hon FREng) of the Royal Academy of Engineering in 2010.